 While Numan was on a much publicised touring hiatus after three spectacular farewell shows at Wembley Arena in 1981, Payne joined Cedric Sharpley and guitarist RRussell Bell in DRAMATIS, releasing an album ‘For Future Reference’ on Elton John’s Rocket Records.

 After leaving the Numan band, Payne moved to France where he began a successful career in Celtic music as the mastermind behind CELTIC LEGEND.
 More recently, he has returned to the synthpop fold, co-writing five songs with RUSTY EGAN for his new album ‘Welcome To The Dancefloor’.

-With the revival of his old side project ELECTRONIC CIRCUS as well, CHRIS PAYNE chatted to The Electricity Club…
+With the simultaneous revival of his old side project ELECTRONIC CIRCUS as well, CHRIS PAYNE chatted to ELECTRICITYCLUB.CO.UK

 It was a few years ago that RUSTY EGAN first engaged you to work on some songs with him.
 Are you pleased overall with how your co-compositions have turned out on his ‘Welcome To The Dancefloor’ long player?

 Yes, very pleased.
 Having spent many years composing orchestral music plus the CELTIC LEGEND project, it was great to get back to synth basics again.